The Best GMAT Prep Books for 2017-2018

 Good GMAT Prep Books

-Kaplan’s GMAT Premier 2017 is a popular budget friendly choice for GMAT practice.
+Kaplan’s GMAT Prep Plus 2018 is a popular budget friendly choice for GMAT practice.
 There are six full length practice tests included.
 5 computer adaptive tests online and 1 found in the book.
 We recommend using the one in the book as a diagnostic test.

 Kaplan wrote these practice questions.
 So they aren’t authentic, like those in the Official GMAT Guides.
 But you get 1,200 of them.
 Giving plenty of practice opportunity.